To Fix or Not to Fix: Home Renovation Tips For Sellers

-That is the question all homeowners should ask themselves when they consider selling their home.
+"To fix, or not to fix?"
+It's the question all homeowners should ask themselves when they consider home renovations before selling their home.

 The first item on the fix-it list: clear the clutter!
 If your closets, attic, basement, garage, and other storage areas appear neat, half-full and organized, your house will seem to have more storage space.
 To accomplish the clutter - clearing task, empty the house, hold a garage sale, and use the profits to help offset the next set of fix-it priorities.